matiasfha/draft-articles/knowing-the-intl-object.md

 ![locale example](https://res.cloudinary.com/matiasfha/image/upload/v1662665973/Screen_Shot_2022-09-08_at_15.39.23_mvtmlf.png)

 Each subtag or sequence used to create the `locale` string is separated by a hyphen.
-Also, identifiers identify case.
+Also, identifiers identify the case.

 Some examples of `locale` strings
 * "es": Spanish (language)